 The Flamingos of the late 1950s shown on the cover of a 1997 CD featuring a compilation of 18 of their songs.

 “I Only Have Eyes For You” is the name of a song that was made popular in the spring and summer of 1959 by a group called the Flamingos.
-The song was actually written for a film in the 1930s, and it had a popular run at the music charts at that time.
-However, the Flamingos’ version gave the song a whole new dimension.
+The song was actually written for a film in the 1930s, and it became popular on the music charts at that time.
+However, the Flamingos’ 1959 version gave the song a whole new dimension.
 Set in the “doo-wop” style of its day, their “deep-echo” version proved to have broad national appeal, rising on both the rhythm & blues (R&B) and pop charts.

 Today, the Flamingos’ “I Only Have Eyes For You” continues to resonate with many listeners, young and old.
 Music historians of the 1950s regard the song as a classic.
 For some, the song offers a “take-you-away” musical immersion, and for a few, a near-hypnotic, otherworldly experience.
 Listen to this Flamingos’ song on the music player at right and judge for yourself.

 Music Player “I Only Have Eyes For You”